The Five Problems of Irreversibility: Fifth Problem: The Arrow of Time

-\citetbjps[pp. 115-119]{Albert2000} has explained this problem as a problem of inference: Q4 is, as discussed in \cref{four}, frequently solved by arguing that an evolution towards equilibrium is more likely on statistical grounds.
+\citet[pp. 115-119]{Albert2000} has explained this problem as a problem of inference: Q4 is, as discussed in \cref{four}, frequently solved by arguing that an evolution towards equilibrium is more likely on statistical grounds.
 Albert approaches this from an epistemological perspective: In principle, he argues, we have two ways of obtaining information. \textit{Prediction} means that we, from the known laws of physics and the present state of the world as an initial condition, infer what will happen in the future.
 Doing the same for the past is called \textit{retrodiction}.
 The alternative is to use \textit{records}, from which we obtain most of our knowledge about the past.
 The question is now, Albert argues, why we should have sources of information other than prediction or retrodiction given that we only have direct reliable empirical information about the present state of the world.
 Unfortunately, if we use classical mechanics combined with statistical considerations about phase space to retrodict what happened in the past based on our knowledge of the present, we will conclude - by the line of argument employed in \cref{four} - that the past had a higher entropy than the present.
 Hence, most of our records would most likely be wrong.
 Even worse, given that we only believe in the laws of mechanics because of experiments that we have records of, we could infer from classical mechanics that classical mechanics is, presumably, also wrong.
 Thus, statistical mechanics has brought us into a position of scepticism.
+To avoid this, he introduces an additional postulate, the \textit{past hypothesis}: The entropy of the initial state of the universe was very low.
+If we then use, as a basis for our inference, not only the laws of mechanics and the statistics of phase space, but in addition also the past hypothesis, then we can believe that our records of the past are, in general true.
+Thus, we have avoided Albert's problem of scepticism.